You searched for: “celestial

 This entry is located in the following unit: Astronomy and related astronomical terms (page 6)

-1. The imaginary sphere surrounding the earth, with the stars and other astronomical objects attached to it.
+The imaginary sphere surrounding the earth, with the stars and other astronomical objects attached to it: The celestial sphere exists on the inside of which the celestial bodies seem to lie.

-The positions of bodies; such as, stars, planets, and galaxies are specified by their coordinates on the celestial sphere.
+The positions of bodies, such as stars, planets, and galaxies are specified by their coordinates on the celestial sphere.

 This entry is located in the following unit: Astronomy and related astronomical terms (page 6)